-This healthy oatmeal bars recipe is a perfect make-ahead option when you need a quick breakfast or a snack on the go.
-Loaded with gooey chocolate chips, these homemade soft baked oatmeal bars are easy to prep and freezer-friendly too! {Gluten-free, dairy-free & vegetarian}
+These soft, chewy oatmeal chocolate chip breakfast bars are a perfect make-ahead option when you need a quick breakfast or a snack on the go.
+Keep a batch in the fridge or freezer for easy meal prep the whole family will love! {Gluten-free, dairy-free & vegetarian}

-Soft Baked Oatmeal Bars – Perfect for Breakfast or Snack!
+Soft Chocolate Chip Baked Oatmeal Bars – Perfect for Breakfast or Snack!

-If you’re on the hunt for an easy and nutritious breakfast or snack to go, you’ll love these Healthy Oatmeal Bars!
-They’re soft baked to perfection and loaded with gooey chocolate chips and banana for the ultimate breakfast treat.
+If you’re on the hunt for nutritious and easy breakfasts or snacks to go, you’ll love these Healthy Oatmeal Bars!
+They’re soft, baked to perfection and loaded with gooey chocolate chips and banana for the ultimate breakfast treat.

-Not to mention, these breakfast oatmeal bars are super easy to prepare and contain wholesome ingredients, so they’re the perfect way to get the energy you need to face the day!
+Not to mention, they are also super easy to prepare and contain wholesome ingredients, so they’re the perfect way to get the energy you need to face the day!

 Eat them for breakfast on busy mornings, as a healthy snack, or add them to lunch boxes.
 Either way, you can’t go wrong with these delicious bars!